Finite Codimensionality Method in Infinite-dimensional Optimization Problems: Abstract

 \section{Abstract}

-This paper is devoted to establishing an enhanced Fritz John type first order necessary condition for a general nonlinear infinite-dimensional optimization problem with constraints.
-Different from the classical constraint qualifications in optimization theory, a finite codimensionality condition is used to guarantee the existence of nontrivial Lagrange multipliers.
-Further, we show that, such a condition is equivalent to a suitable {\it a priori} estimate, which can be easily verified for some interesting examples.
-As applications, first order necessary conditions for optimal control problems of some deterministic/stochastic control systems are derived in a unified way.
+This paper is devoted to establishing an enhanced Fritz John condition for a general constrained nonlinear infinite-dimensional optimization problem.
+Unlike traditional constraint qualifications in optimization theory, a condition of finite codimensionality is employed to ensure the existence of nontrivial Lagrange multipliers.
+As applications, first-order necessary conditions for optimal control problems of some deterministic/stochastic control systems are derived in a unified way.
+Our finite codimensionality condition, which is equivalent to some {\it a priori} estimate, can offer a straightforward and analytical verification process in each of these applications.

 \bs